 A few years later it must have been hard getting parts.

-A steam engine at l'Aventure du Sucre, a museum on the grounds of another factory that quit working in 1999.
+A a truncated steam engine at l'Aventure du Sucre, a museum on the grounds of another factory that quit working in 1999.

 McOnie also supplied mills in Tobago, Costa Rica, and Japan.

 You can probably guess what this is.